simonescaccia/IoTProject/code-prototype/README.md

 ### Common errors
 For this project you need two different boards, one for the Source and one for the Son. <br/>
-Before launching the code, change the private values of the code like information of the Wifii and AWS properties.
+Before launching the code, change the private values of the code like information of the WI-FI and AWS properties.